 Science is a core subject at Princethorpe, which means that all pupils study either Double Award Science or the separate subjects, Biology, Chemistry and Physics.
-All groups have specialist subject teachers for Biology, Physics and Chemistry.
+The course is taught from the start of Year 9 and all groups have specialist subject teachers for Biology, Physics and Chemistry.
 The course followed is AQA Trilogy (Double Award Science) or AQA Biology, Chemistry and Physics.